facebookresearch/OrienterNet/README.md

 ```bash
 python -m maploc.data.mapillary.split --token $YOUR_ACCESS_TOKEN --output_filename splits_MGL_v2_{scene}.json --data_dir datasets/MGL_v2
 ```
+Note that, for the 13 default locations, running this script will produce results slightly different from the default split file `splits_MGL_13loc.json` since new images have been uploaded since 2022 and some others have been taken down.

 3. Fetch and prepare the resulting data:
 ```bash
 python -m maploc.data.mapillary.prepare --token $YOUR_ACCESS_TOKEN --split_filename splits_MGL_v2_{scene}.json --data_dir datasets/MGL_v2